2025 BOTMC workshops

 Jake Blount Fri. at the Freight 4pm-5:15pm

-Clarke Buehling Sun. at Ashkenaz 12:30pm – 1:45pm
+Clarke Buehling (Ozark Highballers) Sun. at Ashkenaz 12:30pm – 1:45pm

 Clarke will teach some of the 3-finger techniques used by old-time banjoists like Uncle Dave Macon and Charlie Poole